Nakshatra-Roy/CodeSmash---Competitive-Programming-Platform/README.md

 Open a Pull Request!

 ❓ FAQ
-Q: Can I switch from the custom textarea to Monaco or CodeMirror?
+Q: Does the custom text area autosave my code?
 A: Yes!
-The editor is pluggable — use Monaco when stable, or stick to the current text-based version for reliability.
+The editor is auto saving, and always returnable.

 Q: Are contests live and timed?
 A: Not yet — but the system supports problem grouping by contest, and the timer UI is in progress.